Caleb Martin (basketball)

-Caleb Martin (born September 28, 1995) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
+Caleb Martin (born September 28, 1995) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
 He played college basketball for the NC State Wolfpack and the Nevada Wolf Pack.
+He was named the Mountain West Conference Player of the Year for the 2017–18 season by the league's coaches.
 He is the twin brother of Cody Martin.

-He was named the Mountain West Conference Player of the Year for the 2017–18 season by the league's coaches.
+An undrafted player in the 2019 NBA draft, Martin began his NBA career in the 2019–20 season, where he played two seasons with the Charlotte Hornets before signing with the Miami Heat.
+During his stint with the Heat, he helped his team reach the NBA Finals in 2023.
+Since, he has played for the Philadelphia 76ers and the Dallas Mavericks.